Yaima/intro-self-driving-cars/matrix-class-py/README.md

-# Kalman Filter and your Matrix Class
+# Kalman Filter and the Matrix Class

-Once you have a working matrix class, you can use the class to run a Kalman filter!

 ## Kalman Filters - Why are they useful?